Get new jobs like this by emailEdit your preferences | Unsubscribe easily Send Me Jobs

 Average earnings vary according to your specialism, seniority, experience and qualifications.

-Newly qualified Band 5 Nurses earn approximately £24,214 a year – rising incrementally every year until you reach the top of your banding.
+Newly qualified Band 5 Nurses earn more than £25,000 a year – rising incrementally every year until you reach the top of your banding.
 This salary remains the same regardless of your specialism – so Band 5 Staff Nurse jobs pay the same as, for example, Band 5 Mental Health Nurse jobs.

 Advanced Nurses, Modern Matrons and Nurse Consultants can earn much, much more – with some consultant-level Nurses earning more than £70,000 a year.